 The farmstay have won an award ‘Rural Tourism’ from the Sabah Tourism Board and is all set to keep on improving its services as well as the farm in the near future.
 Its owner Tham Yau Siong had shared that they needed better roads into the village.

-Actually, this farmstay is promoting agritourism, where agriculture is promoted in an interactive way, ecotourism a stay in an area where the environment is taken care of and benefits the local populace and geotourism, where the environment, culture and tradition of the people are taken into consideration.
+Actually, this farmstay is promoting agritourism, where agriculture is promoted in an interactive way.
+It is also ecotourism as it is a stay in an area where the environment is taken care of and benefits the local populace.
+It is also geotourism, where the environment, culture and tradition of the people are taken into consideration.

 For those who want to stay in Padas Homestay for at least a night, don’t hesitate to call 088 232821 or 238702 for more information.-ce/BNN